alphagov/verify-onboarding-prototypes/README.md

 verify-service-provider (VSP)
 =======================

-A standard implementation of a SAML Service Provider designed to simplify Integration with the GOV.UK Verify for Reliant Parties.
+A standard implementation of a SAML Service Provider designed to simplify Reliant Party Integration with the GOV.UK Verify Hub.

 Status
 ------

-This product is in the discovery phase of development and is is not yet ready for release.
+Discovery phase of development: Not yet ready for release.

 Design documentation
 --------------------